mkleehammer/surround/README.md

 # surround

-An Emacs package for inserting, changing, and, deleting surrounding pairs of quotes, braces, etc.
+An Emacs package for inserting, changing, and deleting surrounding pairs of quotes, braces, etc.

 This provides some of the functionality of vim-surround and evil-surround.
 After using evil-surround for a couple of years, I needed something similar when returning to native Emacs keybindings.
-There are a few similar packages, but none were quite as convenient as I wanted and some do not seem to be maintained.
+There are a few similar packages, but none were quite as convenient as I wanted and some are no longer maintained.

 ## Overview